The Future Belongs To Those Who Plan For It Today.

 Start Planning Today

 Do not leave your family’s future to chance.
 Call CALL or complete our online form to schedule a free consultation with one of our Wheatley Pritchard & Associates PLLC lawyers.
-Our Long Island City office serves clients throughout Queens and the surrounding areas, offering accessible estate planning solutions for every situation.
+Our Manhattan office serves clients throughout NYCs and the surrounding areas, offering accessible estate planning solutions for every situation.